saucelabs/elemental-next/frontend/tips/68-load-testing-revisited/_ruby.md

----
-language: ruby
-level: 3
-hide_sidebar: true
-publish_date: 2014-10-08
-last_update:
-  date: 2023-04-06
----

-## A Solution

-JMeter is the defacto open source load testing solution that is used in industry.
-The hardest part of using it is authoring the test cases (e.g., in the JMeter GUI).
-Thankfully we can sidestep that by repurposing our Selenium tests into initial JMeter scripts.
-To do this we'll need a proxy server, the HTTP Archive (HAR) each test generates, and a HAR to JMeter XML (JMX) converter.

-When we're done, we'll have working JMeter test cases that we can modify and run (either from the GUI or the command-line).

-Let's dig in with an example.

 ## Example

 We'll first need to `require` our requisite libraries (e.g., `selenium-webdriver` for Selenium, `browsermob/proxy` for our proxy, and `convert` to convert -- a local file to convert the HAR to JMX).